gianmarco-aversano/gianmarco-aversano.github.io/_posts/2024-02-14-ML-project-repository.md

 ## Conclusions

-With this set up, you should now know enough to properly set up your Machine Learning project and have a fruitful collaboration with your fellows.
+With this set up, you should now know enough to be able to properly set up your Machine Learning project and have a fruitful collaboration with your fellows.

-As this is just a guide, with probably no code part that runs out of the box, I also recommend you to take a look at [my working template](https://github.com/svnv-svsv-jm/init-new-project).
+As this is just a guide, with probably no code snippet that runs out of the box, I also recommend you to take a look at [my working template](https://github.com/svnv-svsv-jm/init-new-project).